 Every Thursday Palm Springs has a festival on Palm Canyon drive.
-They completely shut down the streets so that it’s only pedestrians.
-It offers food, entertainment, art, crafts, and mini shops.
+They completely shut down the streets so that it’s only pedestrians can enjoy its food, entertainment, art, crafts, and mini shops.
 It is temporarily closed due to COVID.
 But keep checking back in case it opens again, because it really captivates the community and creativeness of Palm Springs!
 More info here.

 I would suggest going here on the way in to Palm Springs or on your way out!
 It is such a cute roadside stop!
 Two huge dinosaurs stand for you to admire and take pictures.
 More about it here.

 Of course I have to put this here!
 They’re famous, they’re aesthetic, and there’s no better place to get a photoshoot with some natural wind in the hair weather.
 More information here.